microsoft/semantic-kernel/docs/decisions/0024-multi-modal-service-support.md

 informed:
 ---

-# Streaming Capability for Kernel and Functions usage - Phase 1
+# Multi Modality Services & Content Support

 ## Context and Problem Statement

 ## Decision Drivers

-1. The sk developer should be able to get use different prompt functions using different models and providers, without having to know the details of each model.
+1. The sk developer should be able to use different prompt functions against different models and providers without having to know the details of each model.

-2. The sk developer should have a consistent way to get the results from a function, regardless of the model used.
+2. Should consistent, simple and easy for sk developer should to get the results from a function, regardless of the model used.

 ## Out of Scope